-where $h_c^{i,p,q}=\dim \mathrm{Gr}^p_F Gr^W_{p+q}H_c^i(X)$ and satisfies the following properties: \begin{enumerate}[(i)] \item if $Z\subset X$ then $E(X)=E(Z)+E(X\setminus Z)$ \item $E(X\times Y)=E(X)E(Y)$ \end{enumerate} \end{defn} \begin{oss} If $X$ is smooth of complex dimension $n$, then mixed Hodge structures are compatible with Poincaré duality, i.e. a class in $H^i(X)$ of weight $k$ and type (p,q) is sent in a class in $H^{2n-i}_c(X)$ of weight $2n-k$ of type $(n-p,n-q)$. \end{oss} \begin{oss}[\gr{Yoga of weights}] In general it is nontrivial to find the weights of a cohomology class.
-However, there are some fundamental weight restrictions: \begin{enumerate}[i)] \item if $X$ is nonsingular, but possibly non-compact, then the weights are \ita{high}, i.e.
+where $h_c^{i,p,q}=\dim \mathrm{Gr}^F_p Gr^W_{p+q}H_c^i(X)$ and satisfies the following properties: \begin{enumerate}[(i)] \item if $Z\subset X$ then $E(X)=E(Z)+E(X\setminus Z)$ \item $E(X\times Y)=E(X)E(Y)$ \end{enumerate} \end{defn} \begin{oss} If $X$ is smooth of complex dimension $n$, then mixed Hodge structures are compatible with Poincaré duality, i.e. a class in $H^i(X)$ of weight $k$ and type $(p,q)$ corresponds to a class in $H^{2n-i}_c(X)$ of weight $2n-k$ of type $(n-p,n-q)$. \end{oss} \begin{oss}[\gr{Yoga of weights}] In general finding the weight of a cohomology class is a nontrivial task.
+However, there are some fundamental weight restrictions: \begin{enumerate}[i)] \item if $X$ is nonsingular, but possibly non-compact, then weights are \ita{high}, i.e.